OpenDSA/OpenDSA/RST/en/Tutorials/mutationtesting_faq.rst

 In this case, we have a class `SimpleMath` which takes an `Integer` in the constructor and uses it as a divisor in the `divideByDivisor` method.

-Let's also consider a test for this class:
+Now we add a test for this class:

 .. code-block:: java